 These Jets, however, have not reached the playoffs since 2010.
 Is this the year they reverse those fortunes?
 Check the live odds for each game below plus some more tips for betting on the Jets at New Jersey online sportsbooks.

-The Jets have playoff expectations in 2020 after going 6-2 in the final stages of a 7-9 campaign in 2019.
-Their fate rests on the improvement of quarterback Sam Darnold and a strengthened defense which will have to hold back some formidable AFC foes.
-Here the best odds at NJ online sportsbooks for the next Jets game:
+Do the Jets maybe have playoff expectations for this year?
+Does their fate rest again on the improvement of an untested quarterback and a strengthened defense?
+See below for the best current odds at NJ online sportsbooks for the next Jets game:

 The NY Jets won their one and only Super Bowl in 1969.
-As such, the team has the longest drought — 51 years — in the league.
-Here’s where to find the Jets’ odds of winning the Super Bowl or the AFC title.
+The team has the longest drought — 52 years — in the league.
+But hope springs eternal in the Jets fan base.
+Below find the best available Jets’ odds of winning the Super Bowl or the AFC title.
 Click the odds to go directly to the sportsbook.

 |Sept.
 13||Buffalo Bills||Away||1 p.m.||CBS|

 |Oct.
 1||Denver Broncos||Home||8:20 p.m.||NFL Network|

 |Oct.
 25||Buffalo Bills||Home||1 p.m.||CBS|